From wifi to sim cards, getting connected during a short-stay in Tokyo can be trickier than you might expect.

 One last option worthy of mention is Free Spot.
 They have an English map of available Hotspots and the system is very simple – free wi-fi.
 If the hotspot has a password, all you have to do is ask the shop that hosts the free spot for the password and they’ll give it to you.
 Some hotspots may require email authentication, but that’s all explained on the web site.

-Internet cafes or more commonly ‘comic cafes’ (like this one) are located around most major and even not so major stations in Tokyo.
+Internet cafes are more commonly called Manga Cafes and are located around most major and even not so major stations in Tokyo.
 It’s not exactly mobile internet, but they’re great if you want to plan your travels for the day.
 They also have printers – so you can print out maps and useful information that you can take with you.

 Finding them can be a little difficult for the uninitiated as they rarely have any English signage.
 If you can’t find one, just ask – mothers with push chairs (strollers) and dog walkers are usually the best bet as they’re likely to be local.